Why people with cancer should use it

 - Research from 2012 showed the efficacy of CBD oil in preclinical models of metastatic breast cancer.
 The study found that CBD significantly reduced breast cancer cell spread..

 These are just a few studies addressing the potential of cannabinoids to help treat cancer.
 Still, it’s far too soon to say that CBD is a safe and effective treatment for cancer in humans.
-CBD shouldn’t be considered a substitute for other cancer treatments unless recommended by your doctor
+CBD oil shouldn’t be considered a substitute for other cancer treatments unless recommended by your doctor

-How CBD Oil Helps in Apoptosis
+How CBD Oil Helps in Cancer Treatment

 Apoptosis is a natural process where the cells are destroyed as part of a particular organ growth.
 As mentioned in 2016, cancer cells grow and spread as an abnormal process in the body because they no longer recognize signals that encourage or destroy cell growth.

 “As these cancer cells grow and divide, they become more uncontrollable.
 And since they no longer respond to apoptosis, they tend to expedite cell proliferation and ignore the other signals from normal cells.
 That is why the endocannabinoid system is an extremely important system in the body because CBD gummies also help in modulating cell growth and death.